pkoretic/csDefault/README.md

 **csTransPie**
-is a work in progress - it's designed as a crossbrowser library for styling - one .js/.css file which would give all elements styling they need
-(a great library css3Pie is used for IE)
+it's designed as a crossbrowser library for styling - one .js/.css file which would give all elements styling they need (a great library css3Pie is used for IE)
 all elelemts are made like they should have been made - regular html elements but nicer - no style breaking!

+It started 30.01.2012 and it's It's considered stable!
+Still, it's under development regularly!

 You can see it in action here
 **live demo** http://www.pkoretic.co.cc/csTransPie/demo.html